 Actually, it is not a matter of discrimination—or at least does not need to be.
 I personally think that enforceable laws could be set in place in ways that allow for those who do not follow Catholic or other more conservative Judeo-Christian beliefs to still own property jointly, visit loved ones in the hospital, have tax credits, and the like.
 However, redefining marriage was never the answer.

 I know it is a tricky balance, but the old adage of ‘loving the sinner while hating the sin’ is the safest approach.
-Tricky though since those from a more secular perspective sometimes use it as a reason to force a fairly radical ‘gay agenda’ on the rest of society.
+Tricky though. since those from a more secular perspective sometimes use it as a reason to force a fairly radical ‘gay agenda’ on the rest of society.
+And some in the Church use it as a weapon to act unkindly towards those same sinners.

-Having been part of both groups (fairly conservative Christianity and an active homosexual), I have certainly had my share of internal conflicts working this through.
+Thus having, at the same time, been part of both groups (conservative Christianity and homosexual activist), I certainly then had my share of internal conflicts working this through.

 Genuine Pastoral Care Needed—Desperately